-You should also name a beneficiary as soon as you become eligible for the Retirement Savings Plan.
+You should also name a beneficiary as soon as you become eligible for the Retirement Savings Plan II by visiting plan.fidelity.com/um and completing the beneficiary information on-line.
 Your beneficiary is the person who will receive your benefit if you die before receiving payment from the plan.
 You may change your beneficiary at any time, subject to spousal consent rules, by completing and returning the appropriate designation of beneficiary form to your investment company.